PoisotLab/MS_network_els/els_networks.md

 proportions of species have a large number of interactions.
-In food webs, which represent interactions between preys and their predators, there is a well-described relationship between the number of species and the number of
-interactions: the number of interactions ($L$) increases proportionally to the number of species ($S$) raised to some exponent, or $L \propto S^k$. @mart92ccc suggested that this exponent is approximately equal to 2, *i.e.* the number of interactions is proportional to the squared number of species. @bros04uss show that this general relationship holds even across space: it is possible to estimate how many interactions a species will establish across its entire range.
+In food webs, which represent interactions between preys and their predators, there is a well-described relationship between the number of species and the number of interactions.
+The number of interactions ($L$) increases proportionally to the number of species ($S$) raised to some exponent, or $L \propto S^k$. @mart92ccc suggested that this exponent is approximately equal to 2, *i.e.* the number of interactions is proportional to the squared number of species. @bros04uss shown that this general relationship holds even across space; it is possible to estimate how many interactions a species will establish across its entire range.
 In some other instances, networks may differ on some aspect of their structure, despite obeying to a shared underlying principle.
 For example,
 @fort10nme show that in networks with a low connectance (*Figure 1c*), nestedness (the degree to which the diet of specialists and generalists overlaps -- *Figure 2*) and modularity (the tendency of species to form densely aggregated clusters -- *Figure 2*) are positively correlated.
-In networks with higher connectance, this became the opposite: networks with a large number of interactions were either nested (and not modular) or modular (and not nested).
+In networks with higher connectance, this becomes the opposite: networks with a large number of interactions are either nested (and not modular) or modular (and not nested).
 In the recent years, it emerged that many aspects of network structure covary with connectance [@chag15cte;
-@pois14wen]: this suggests that simply knowing how many species there are, and how many interactions they establish, is already very informative about the network structure.
+@pois14wen], suggesting that simply knowing how many species there are, and how many interactions they establish, is already very informative about the network structure.

 ![Network topology, example of a fictional plant-pollinator network. (a) shows a perfectly nested network, where specialists pollinators are visiting plants embedded into the diet of more generalist pollinators. (b) shows a perfectly modular network, where sub-groups of species interact more strongly with each over than with the rest of the network. (c) shows a random network.
 Two representations are possibles.
 Top: Bipartite representation using nodes and edges ; Bottom: Ordered interaction matrix.
 Here, we used striped yellow squares instead of 1 for presence of interaction and empty squares in absence of interaction.](Figures/figure2.pdf)

-Another remarkable generality of network structure is the distribution of particular shapes of interconnection between three-species subsets. @milo02nms found that networks (not just ecological but other types of networks such as neuronal or electronical networks as well) can be characterized by the over or under representation of some of these three-species subset, which they called motifs (*Figure 1e*).
-Motifs can be more broadly defined as being particular shapes of interconnection between three or more nodes in networks at a frequency significantly higher than those found in randomized networks.
-Three-species motifs represent the simplest building blocks of networks, and more importantly the typical interaction found in communities.
-As such, they offer the possibility to integrate and test theories developed on simple modules (*e.g.* omnivory, @mcca98wti, @holt97cm) in larger, more realistic networks.
+Another remarkable generality of network structure is the distribution of particular interconnection between three-species subsets. @milo02nms found that networks (not just ecological but other types of networks such as neuronal or electronical networks as well) can be characterized by the over or under representation of some of these three-species subset, which they called motifs (*Figure 1e*).
+Motifs can be more broadly defined as specific shapes of interconnection between three or more nodes in networks.
+The frequency at which they occur in a network can be computed and compared to randomized networks in order to reveal significant aspects of structure.
+Three-species motifs represent the simplest building blocks of networks, and more importantly typical interaction modules found in communities.
+As such, they offer the possibility to integrate and test theories developed on with simple models (*e.g.* omnivory, @mcca98wti, @holt97cm) in larger, more realistic networks.
 Food webs, for example, are characterized by an over representation of linear food chains and omnivory and an under representation of apparent and exploitative